AdityaPrasad275/mock-interview-ai/README.md

 - Used groq model `llama-3.1-70b-versatile` with 100 rpm, amazing, tho quite slow i gotta say
 - added resume summarizer using llm
 - getting started is finally coming together, just need to add job descirption

+## Running the backend
+- cd into backend folder
+- run `npm run start` in backend folder
+- `nodemon` in backend, ensures that the server restarts on changes

+## Running the frontend
+- in a new terminal
+- cd into frontend folder
+- run `pnpm dev` in frontend folder